Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

 <MultiSelect fluid
   items={this.getStatFuncItems()}
   values={this.getSelectedStatFuncs()}
-  // use this.props.onSettingChange to save statistic funtions to config inside this callback onClickItem={this.onStatFuncItemClick}
+  // use this.props.onSettingChange to save statistic functions to config inside this callback onClickItem={this.onStatFuncItemClick}
 />
 ```